hanbzu/dynasankey/README.md

 # Sankey Diagram Solver

 A web application and CLI tool that solves Sankey flow diagrams using constraint satisfaction.
-Define your network topology and constraints in YAML, and the solver determines all flow values automatically using node balance equations.
+Define your network topology and flow values in a simplified YAML format, and the solver determines all remaining flow values automatically using node balance equations.

+**Key Feature:** Uses a simplified YAML structure where you define all values (both parameters and flow formulas) in one place, without needing prefixes like `flows.` or `parameters.`.

 ## Quick Start